Blood and Urine Tests

 Attorney for Blood and Urine Tests in Queens, NY DWI Arrests

 Were you arrested for an alleged drunk or drugged driving offense in New York City as the result of a blood or urine test?
-You should immediately contact Law Office of Rochelle S. Berliner for help determining whether the test was lawfully conducted and properly performed.
+You should immediately contact Law Office for help determining whether the test was lawfully conducted and properly performed.

 Rochelle S. Berliner is an experienced criminal defense lawyer in Queens who also represents clients facing DWI charges in the Bronx, Brooklyn, Manhattan, and surrounding areas of New York City.
-Call Law Office of Rochelle S. Berliner today to take advantage of a free, confidential consultation that will let our attorneys review your case and discuss all of your legal options.
+Call Law Office today to take advantage of a free, confidential consultation that will let our attorneys review your case and discuss all of your legal options.

 Overview of Blood and Urine Tests in New York DWI Cases